 The demand is high.

-With many of the Baby Boomer generation retiring out of their trades roles and more projects starting that require construction workers, welders, plumbers, electricians, and other specialists – the demand for skilled workers is high.
+With many of the Baby Boomer generation retiring out of their trades roles and more projects starting that require construction workers, welders, plumbers, electricians, and other specialists – the demand for skilled craftspeople is high.
 Now, 70 percent of construction companies throughout the nation are struggling to find the workforce they need.
 The U.S. Department of Education reports an expected 68 percent more job openings in infrastructure-related fields over the next five years and the Bureau of Labor Statistics anticipates one-third of new jobs will be in construction, health, and personal care through 2020.
-That’s a lot of jobs in the skilled trades that need skilled people.
+That’s a lot of jobs in the skilled trades that need skilled craftspeople.
 There are more jobs than workers in the medium-skill level, which isn’t the case for high-skill and low-skill work.

 Source: National Skills Coalition